SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 cat /var/log/serf.log
 ```

+Once you have finished, you have simply to type `exit` in the container to quit
+your shell session and at the same time the container.
+The container itself will
+continue to run.

 **Deliverables**:

 1. Provides the first 50 lines of the logs of nodes `ha`, `s1` and `s2`.
 Give